WebAssembly/threads/proposals/threads/Overview.md

 shared linear memory.
 Attempting to use atomic access operators on non-shared linear memory is a validation error.

-Currently all atomic memory accesses are [sequentially consistent][].
-This restriction may be relaxed in the future.
+Currently all atomic memory access instructions are [sequentially consistent][].
+Instructions with other memory orderings may be provided in the future.

 ### Load/Store